geekuillaume/Freader/README.md

 --------

 * All your feeds in a clear (and flat) UI
+* All written with Node.js and Angular.js
 * User managment (creation, removing)
 * Feed caching (one hour by default)
-* All written with Node.js and Angular.js for a awesome speed

 Requirement
 -----------